ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ### Objective Functions and Performance Metrics

-1. Convergence.
+Q. Convergence.
 1. When we say an algorithm converges, what does convergence mean?
 1. How do we know when a model has converged?

 <details><summary><b>Answer</b></summary>